Rates, Payments & Policies

 Want to know about reimbursement before we work together?
-Ask your insurance company if any of these codes are covered: 97810, 97811, 97124, 97140, 97110.
+Ask your insurance company if any of these codes are covered: 97810, 97811, 97140, 97110.

 • Yes.
-I offer pay-what-you-can sessions ($80–120 per hour) as possible.
+I offer pay-what-you-can sessions ($80–120 per hour) as needed and possible.
 If you would like to work together at a sliding scale rate, please email me with the rate that is possible for you.

 • I center consent and offer choice in all my sessions.